Onotolo/AndroidSettings/README.md

 # AndroidSettings
 This Android library provides you a simple way to handle application settings.
-It uses default Android's `SharedPreferences` API, so you can use it with your existing preferences.
+It uses default Android's `SharedPreferences` API, so you can use it with your existing preferences
 ## Setup
 Project's `build.gradle`:
 ```groovy